Director of Graduate Studies: Nafees Ahmad nafees @email.arizona.edu

 The MMI subplan is working in alliance with the Certificate Program in Microbiology and Immunity (MIGCP) which is housed within the Department of Immunology.
 Upon admission to the PSM-ABS MMI track, the 15 units completed by the student for the MIGCP certificate may be transferred as fulfillment of the Core Science and Science Electives Modules of the MMI subplan.

-Please find a list of recommended courses for the Medical Microbiology & Immunology track from the Applied Biosciences Current Student Handbook pages 26-27.
+Please find a list of recommended courses for the Medical Microbiology & Immunology track from the ABS Student Handbook.